timcmartin/dotfiles/README.md

 This repository borrows heavily from [jcarley/dotmatrix](https://github.com/jcarley/dotmatrix), but was tweaked for use with [Dotbot](https://github.com/anishathalye/dotbot) and [Strap](https://github.com/timcmartin/strap).

-This config makes use of powerline and tmux-powerline.
+This config makes use of Tmux Catppuccin.

 ## Preferred Setup: